 Spoon batter evenly into prepared pans.

-Bake 35-40 minutes.
+Bake 35-40 minutes (if you’re using an 8×11″ brownie pan bake for about 40 minutes).
 The cake should be SLIGHTLY jiggly.
 I like to set my timer to 30 minutes and check 3 minutes at a time.
 If it jiggles like pudding, it needs a couple more minutes.
 I hate dry bread, so undercooking it a tad keeps it moist.

 - Immediately grab the parchment paper and pop out of the pans so it doesn’t keep cooking in the pan.
 See how the photo has that yummy looking puddle in the middle?
 That’s the good stuff.
 The bottom of this cake bakes up FAST, so you really don’t want it to burn.